seiyak/Sample-implementation-of-hibernate-ogm/readme.txt

-This is an experimenting sample implementation of hibernate-ogm for NoSQL databases.
+This is an experimenting sample implementation of hibernate-ogm for NoSQL databases aiming at Riak,Redis and Voldemort currently.
-Currently CRUD operations are supported on Riak,Redis and Voldemort.
-Once everything including my implementation and hibernate ogm itself is correct, Query part will be implemented.
+Once everything including my current implementation and hibernate ogm itself is correct, Query part will be implemented.
+Again, this is still experimenting, so there might be something incorrect.
+I'll fix it shortly, since check and update the source code almost everyday.

 How to query on NoSQL databases is different, so abstracting the differences will be a interesting point.
 Will be implemented shortly.

+To see how those databases are implemented, please take a look at org/hibernate/ogm/datastore/mapbased/impl package.
+You'll see the corresponding datastore providers.

 Hibernate OGM
 ==================================================